Parental Control

 Parental Control is a reality television show about people looking for love produced by MTV.
 The two directors, Brendon Carter and Bruce Klassen, have also created other MTV shows.

-In Asia, this show was aired on Channel V from 2007–2009.
+In Asia, this show was aired on Channel V from 2007 to 2009.

 Plot

 The version which aired February 2006, differs from its premiere on MTV's Spring Break 2005 in March.
 A girl was to interview five boys, and after a set of about five questions for each person or an activity of some sort, the father will eliminate one of the contestants.
 This continues until one contestant remained.

-In the latest version, parents (or in some cases, at least one parent and either his girlfriend, her boyfriend, his/her domestic partner, or the child's uncle or aunt) or guardians (either both grandparents or the child's older sibling, if any) from Los Angeles or elsewhere in Southern California are unhappy with their child's current boyfriend or girlfriend.
-Auditions have started as the number of applicants must be given an interview from the parents who vie for the affections of their child and both parents would eventually pick the two potential partners.
+In the latest version, parents (or in some cases, at least one parent and either their companion, their domestic partner, or the child's uncle or aunt) or guardians (either both grandparents or the child's older sibling, if any) from Los Angeles or elsewhere in Southern California are unhappy with their child's current companion.
+Auditions have started as the number of applicants must be given an interview from the parents who vie for the affections of their child and both parents would eventually pick the two potential companions.
 Afterwards, their child goes on a blind date with the two selections that each parent chose.
-The child then has to decide whether to keep their current relationship, stay single, or choose one of the new prospects from his or her parents.
-In one episode called Kids Are In Control, where the roles are reversed with the children are unhappy with their parent's current boyfriend or girlfriend.
+The child then has to decide whether to keep their current relationship, stay single, or choose one of the new prospects from their parents.
+In one episode, Kids Are In Control, the roles are reversed; the children are unhappy with their parent's current companion.

-During each date, the parents and the current partner watch and comment, often antagonistically, as the date unfolds on television.
-When the dates are finished, the child selects their new partner from amongst the competitors and current partner.
-First, one of the competitors is eliminated before the other two, then the child chooses between his/her current partner and the last remaining competitor, commenting what they liked from the remaining parent's choice and from their current boyfriend/girlfriend.
-The child must have to choose on the final pick and here are the choices:
+During each date, the parents and the current companion watch and comment, often antagonistically, as the date unfolds on television.
+When the dates are finished, the child selects their new companion from amongst the competitors and current companion.
+First, one of the competitors is eliminated before the other two, then the child chooses between their current companion and the last remaining competitor, commenting what they liked from the remaining parent's choice and from their current companion.
+The child must make a decision: